go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 $ go install example.com/cmd/tool@v1.4.2

-is used for building and installing packages within the context of
+go install and go get functionalitygo install is used for building and installing packages within the context of

-reports an error when invoked outside of a module
+the main module. go install reports an error when invoked outside of a module

-or when given arguments with version queries like @latest
+or when given arguments with version queries like @latest.

-building and installing executables. go get
+building and installing executables. go get also works differently depending

 on whether it's invoked inside or outside of a module.